I confess to not thinking about making a Notebook 'public'.

 There are many advantages to having a motivated group of people collaborating on a knowledge base - you get a lot of peer-reviewed content added very quickly; but I think we need a few more bells and whistles in Evernote yet to do that safely.

-I use Evernote a lot but don't speak for them.
-Comments here are my own opinion based (more or less) on age, experience, and commonsense.
+I use Evernote constantly but don't speak for them.
+Opinions here are my own based (more or less) on age, experience, and common business sense.

 Use your spare processor capacity for science research - find out more about BOINC here.